veered/lmtk/README.md

 Add a Python file that [looks like this](https://github.com/veered/lmtk/blob/main/examples/modes/bruh_mode.py) to `$LMTK_CONFIG_PATH/plugins/`.
 By default this will be `~/.config/lmtk/plugins/`.

 See [lmtk/modes](https://github.com/veered/lmtk/tree/main/lmtk/modes) for more complete examples.

+## Profiles

+Profiles are simple YAML files that build on top of modes. profiles give the LLM a _personality_ and some instructions for how to behave.
+These can be used to evoke different kinds of behavior.
+Here are the built-in modes that ship with LMTK, you can of course add more.
+Because these are just YAML files and not code, this is one of the easiest ways you can extend LMTK for your own use case.

+- `chat-delphi.yaml` - a chat assistant with behavior similar to GPTChat
+- `js-blank.yaml`
+- `js-console.yaml`
+- `js-game.yaml`
+- `js-svg.yaml`
+- `js-web.yaml`
+- `jupyter-game.yaml`

 ## Development